xonixx/xonixx.github.io/awk.md

 Canonical and very fascinating [book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) authored by the entire trio of A, W and K creators, which came out back in 1988, but it has not completely lost its relevance.

 > Read The AWK Programming Language, a joy to read, one of the finest docs ever written, I reckon.

-For a refresher on the basics of AWK, see [Awk in 20 Minutes](https://ferd.ca/awk-in-20-minutes.html).

----

-This [blog post](https://blog.jpalardy.com/posts/why-learn-awk/) by a programmer Jonathan Palardy conveys the same idea - in more talented fashion than I do it here.